oberonpr/Deb.-based-Linux-Server-Practice-Labs/Labs/Lab1 Install VM Client and Download GNULinux.md

 # Lab 1.
-Install a Virtual Machine client and GNU/Linux
+Install a Virtual Machine client and GNU/Linux.

 ## Make sure you have the VM Client prepared and the ISO file of desired GNU/Linux Downloaded.
 Make sure it's (Deb.) based.

-#### Start VM Client and install GNU/Linux on two VMs
+#### Start VM Client and install GNU/Linux on two VMs.

 Follow the installation process and make sure to: